 Les Azuriales Young Artists Masterclass & Competition

-Applications for the 2014 YAP are now open.
-You can download the application form and send it to Audrey at: firstname.lastname@example.org with a recent CV.
+Applications for the 2015 YAP are now open.
+You can download the application form and send it to firstname.lastname@example.org with a recent CV.
+The documents should be in a pdf format.

-Auditions will take place on December 1st and 2nd in central London.
-If you are unable to attend please send a recording (DVD preferred) alongside your application form.
+Auditions will take place on the 10th and 11th of January in central London.
+If you are unable to attend please send a recording (DVD preferred) alongside your application form and a recent CV.

 Please note that to be eligible you need to be in full-time studies or have left full-time studies within the past two years.
 There is no age-limit.